shreytheshreyas/tp/docs/UserGuide.md

 * `project n/Web Development`.
 Adds the project 'Web Development' to the project list.

+> :warning: Project names should not include slashes or an error will be shown.

 ### Selecting a project: `select`
 Select a new project from the project list.